-Room: 0T09 Phone: 786-9957
+Room: 2T05 Phone: 786-9957

-E-mail: h.mcintyre@uwinnipeg.ca Office Hours: Wednesdays 13:20 -14:20 and by appointment
+E-mail: h.mcintyre@uwinnipeg.ca Office Hours: Tuesdays 10am-11am

 COURSE DESCRIPTION

 This course is designed as an introduction to the basic concepts of theatre with an emphasis on the art and craft of the performer.
 While the emphasis will be on the development of acting technique, this course is an introduction to theatre in the larger sense.
 Time will be spent examining the relationship between the various creative roles in the theatre.